NOAA-RDHPCS/noaa-rdhpcs.github.io/source/data/globus_online_data_transfer.rst

 The CLI is available on Jet, Hera, and Niagara.

 If you would like to use Globus-cli, either on your personal machine or on a system where globus-cli is not installed, you can install it easily .
-Instructions to install and use the Globus CLI are available at this `link <https://docs.globus.org/cli/ Globus CLI>`_.
+Instructions to install and use the Globus CLI are available in the Globus documentation `CLI section <https://docs.globus.org/cli>`_.

 Transferring Data to and from Your Computer
 ===========================================